ASUO Women’s Center

 - providing support, information and referrals and explain our services

-- update desk resource guide with current staff contact information, schedule, and information about events
+- updating desk resource guide with current staff contact information, schedule, and information about events

 - maintaining the social area in the lounge and front desk